“The Dharma-body of Kuan-Yin

 Not the picture or the image.”

 Kuan-Yin, the Chinese female version of the male Bodhisattva Avalokiteshwara, embodies the Buddhist vision of Bodhisattvas as enlightened individuals sacrificing for the betterment of the entire human race.
-Kuan-Yin also underlines the mutability of a religious idea, whose power is beyond the differences in gender and regions.
+Kuan-Yin also underlines the mutability of a religious idea, whose power is beyond the differences in gender and region.
 Compassion, benevolence and the will to guard are virtues associated with the figure of a mother, from the beginning of culture, a sensibility that led to the transformation of Avalokiteshwara to Kuan-Yin, in the practices of Chinese Buddhism.

-Delicately carved, this wooden Kuan-Yin statue is a visualization of the Bodhisattva, seated under a curved tree trunk- probably a willow tree.
+Delicately carved, this wooden statue Kuan-Yin statue is a visualization of the Bodhisattva, seated under a curved tree trunk- probably a willow tree.
 In this form, Kuan-Yin is shown with a stem of the willow tree in her hand, as seen in this statute.
 The branch is believed to drive away sickness and is a part of the forty-two insignias of Kuan-Yin.
 In her right hand, the Bodhisattva holds a rosary.

 The divinely tranquil countenance of Kuan-Yin reminds us of the various images of Avalokiteshwara- compassion springing from their expressions.
 The carvings made for the robes of Kuan-Yin gracefully mingle with the patterns of the willow tree trunk, bringing a sophisticated artistic quality to the wood icon.
 Kind-hearted and motherly in appearance, this wooden representation of Kuan-Yin is created keeping in mind the rules of Feng-shui, to bring her reassuring presence to your space.